 You become entitled to the maternity allowance once you are 154 days into your pregnancy.
-You must have been entitled to social security coverage in Finland for at least 180 days immediately before the due date of birth of your child.
-Periods of insurance spent in other EU/EEA countries, Switzerland or Israel may count towards the 180-day requirement.
+You must have been covered by the Finnish social security system for at least 180 days immediately before the expected date of birth of your child.
+This residence requirement can also include time during which you have had health insurance coverage in another EU/EEA country or in Switzerland, the United Kingdom or Israel.
 If you move to Finland from another country, see the section Moving to Finland for more information.

-If the pregnancy is terminated, there is entitlement to the maternity leave if the pregnancy had lasted for more than 154 days.
+If a pregnancy is terminated, the mother is entitled to maternity allowance if the pregnancy lasted over 154 days (22 weeks of pregnancy).

 After the maternity leave